versey-sherry/Usiigaci/README.md

 	the keras and tensorflow should take care of looking for the main GPU and run the inference.

 4. instance-aware mask images will saved in a mask folder be right next to the folder you defined and you can use it to run in Lineage Mapper or etc.

+If at least one model fail to run, please check the range of the values in the image.
+If the values are not between 0 and 65535, please normalize your images to match the range.

 ### Data verification/tracking